-I haveve wrestled with many of the same issues over and over and it’s been a long (and still ongoing) process of weeding through it all.
+I have wrestled with many of the same issues over and over and it’s been a long (and still ongoing) process of weeding through them all.
 But one thing remained true throughout is a need to write.

 For the majority of my life, my mindset has been that I had to do everything and be perfect at it.
 While reading over my old posts (some I’ve kept, some I’ve deleted), it was a running theme.
 Especially this one.

 You’re a Grownup Baby, Now What? was written back in 2013, before intensive therapy.
-Since that post, I’ve had over 4 years of hundreds of self-help books and articles read, navigated new relationships and jobs, and a shit ton of trial and error.
+Since that post, I’ve had over 4 years worth of reading hundreds of self-help books and articles, navigated new relationships and jobs, and a shit ton of trial and error.

 I like reading that post in particular because it reminds me of how far I’ve come.
 I know why I wasn’t trying or why I was falling short: I was scared to death.

 I believed that I was suppose to do it all.
 Be it all.
 That I was suppose to be a master of something right out of the gate.
 I didn’t know it was okay to mess up and make mistakes.

 My parents told me I could do anything, acting like I was the last savior of the family.
 The hope rested on my shoulders to carry everyone out of poverty.
 One can only imagine the crushing burden it had on me.

 During the same time, I was constantly shamed, ridiculed, and made fun of.
 Anything I did was criticized, either outright or subtly.